REFINED EDUCATION

 Edit with REFINED II preset

 When you’re shooting digital, always remember: Expose for the highlights so they are not blown out.
 You cannot overexpose digital the same way you overexpose film.
 Instead, shoot the digital so the highlights are not blown out and lift the remainder of the image in post-processing with a film emulation preset.
-REFINED Co’s presets have a signature tone curve that helps maintain highlights, lift the shadows and create depth in the image all at the same time.
+REFINED Co’s film presets for Lightroom have a signature tone curve that helps maintain highlights, lift the shadows and create depth in the image all at the same time.

-One of our best tips for shooting digital to look like film is to shoot your digital LIKE film.
+One of our best tips for shooting digital to make photos look like film is to shoot your digital LIKE film.
 The rawness (and softness) of film is incredibly beautiful and can be attributed to slower shutter speeds.
 When shooting film you are forced to shoot at particular box speeds which also forces you to shoot at slower shutter speeds most of the time.
 This lends to a softer color palette, soft light, buttery images, and sometimes those soft focus images that stop you in your tracks.

 So, shoot your digital like film!
 For example: If you shoot Fuji 400H film and rate it at 200, then you would shoot your digital at 200 as well to force a similar ISO to shutter speed ratio.
 Our digital cameras can do much more than our film when it comes to ISO and shutter speed, so we naturally allow them to do that- however that means we are speeding up our camera and creating more technically sharp, crisp, and “digital looking” images.
 Slow your camera down and be amazed at the softness it lends to your imagery.